GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 68.
-Let God arise, and then his foes
+Voice Text: Psalme LXVIII.
+Let God arise and then his foes

 General Note